CAMeL-Lab/camel-guidelines/docs/orthography.md

 ### The Definite Article

 The Arabic definite article is always written as a proclitic ال+ـ, regardless of how it is pronounced (keep in mind that in DA, lunar/solar letters are not always the same as in MSA).
 As with MSA spelling, general cliticization rules apply except when following the proclitic ل+ـ, where the article is spelled without its ا.
-The general Shadda rule is overridden in the specific context of ل+ ال+ـ followed by an ل-initial base word.
+The general Shadda rule is overridden in the specific context of ل+ ال+ـ followed by an ل-initial baseword.

 | CODA                           | CAPHI                                        | Gloss             | Tokenized CODA | Dialect | Examples; Comments                                                                                             |